 Accelerating the program

-It is possible to accelerate the completion of the program by taking one additional course in the Winter term of first year, by completing Summer credits, and by taking a higher number of credits during the regular academic year, up to a maximum of 18 credits.
+It is possible to accelerate the completion of the program by taking one additional course in the Winter term of first year (not applicable as of 2016), by completing Summer credits, and by taking a higher number of credits during the regular academic year, up to a maximum of 18 credits.
 Permission to exceed that number requires the permission of the Associate Dean (Academic) and is given only in very exceptional circumstances.

 Tradeoffs to accelerated programs